dymmond/edgy/docs/admin/admin.md

 ## What is the admin feature?

-This is an **experimental** Web-GUI to expose the database to the webbrowser.
+This is an Web-GUI to expose the database to the webbrowser.
-Admins can use the GUI to fix some problems.
+Admins can use the GUI to fix some problems or you can use it as an permissioned interface in your application.

 ## Using Admin from cli

 Use something like:

-`edgy -admin_serve`
+`edgy admin_serve`

 or **only** if you want to test the feature: